-The University of New England College of Osteopathic Medicine was founded in 1978 by the New England Osteopathic Foundation.
+The University of New England College of Osteopathic Medicine was founded in 1978 by the New England Osteopathic Foundation, and to this day it is Maine's only medical school.
 The College that year consisted of a newly revamped Stella Maris Hall, 36 first-year students, and 12 faculty members.
 Today UNECOM has some of the best medical education facilities in the nation with the Harold Alfond Center for Health Sciences, nearly 700 students and more than 250 faculty members.
 In addition, UNECOM has been recognized for excellence in primary care, geriatric education, and osteopathic manipulative medicine.

 In 1972, a group of New England osteopathic physicians met informally to discuss their concern about the aging population of osteopathic physicians in the New England area and the difficulty of New England students in securing admission to osteopathic colleges.
 Osteopathic physicians comprised the majority of physicians available in numerous rural and urban areas.
 Failure to replace them would cause not only a marked loss to the profession but, more important, to the patients who had come to depend on osteopathic medical care.
 The group discussed ways of dealing with this problem and moved to establish an osteopathic college in New England.

 The New England Foundation for Osteopathic Medicine (NEFOM) was incorporated in 1973 in the Commonwealth of Massachusetts.
 Since its inception, the purpose of this nonprofit tax-exempt organization was "to operate and maintain a foundation for the promotion of osteopathic medical education, osteopathic medical research, and the improvement of health care in osteopathic medical hospitals and related institutions."